rapola/RP_HelloWorld/README.md

 http://www.getmicros.net/esp8266-spiffs-example.php <br>

 - - - -
+## todo
-make a repo for defined pinouts of often used connectors
+- make a repo for defined pinouts of often used connectors
+- make a countdown library for arduino